Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - What is a classification?

-  For example, the simplest and most straightforward classification model we know is ***logistic regression***.
+  For example, the simplest and most straightforward classification model we know is **logistic regression**.

+- When **logistic regression** works best?

+  Under the condition that the classes are well separated in the feature space.

 ## Key Concepts